buzzingwires/nqiv/CONTRIBUTING.md

 * `format_code.sh`: Use clang-format to format code according to the standard for nqiv.

 * `lint_cppcheck.sh`: Lint nqiv code using cppcheck.
-Quite slow but recommended.
-This linter is less zealous than clang-tidy, so warnings should be avoided.
+Quite slow but less prone to false-positives than clang-tidy.

 * `lint_clang-tidy.sh`: Lint nqiv code using clang-tidy.
-Consider this more of a 'barometer' for potential issues with your code, rather than something absolute.

 * `make_appimage.sh`: Grab linuxdeploy and package nqiv as an AppImage.
 Make sure nqiv is built with the `--prefix=/usr` configured.